 comments on the technical merits of the proposal, i.e., responses in the formal proposal to the above questions,

-a summary of comments received from consulting faculty, staff, and administrators (including the University Foundation)
+a summary of comments received from consulting faculty, staff, and administrators (including the University Auxiliary & Research Services Corporation (UARSC).)

-identification of the university's and Foundation's obligations and responsibilities regarding institutional support for the center or institute
+identification of the university's and UARSC’s obligations and responsibilities regarding institutional support for the center or institute

 a determination concerning the proposed unit's financial viability, including the identification of any university resources essential to its operation.

+a finding that all proposed center operations are in conformity with applicable laws and regulations and with the California State University and campus risk management policies.

 Within four weeks of receipt of the formal proposal the AVPR will send the proposal, accompanied by her/his recommendation, to the chair of the Academic Senate.
 The senate chair, in turn, will consult with appropriate senate standing committees and either (a) forward the package to the provost (accompanied by a senate recommendation); or (b) return the proposal (accompanied by questions, commentary, and/or suggestions) to the proposers/AVPR for further development.
 The senate chair has six weeks in which to formulate the senate's recommendation and forward it to the provost.
 If either the AVPR or the senate chair has not completed her/his recommendation within the allotted time, the recommendation will be automatically sent forward to the next step of review.

-If he/she approves the proposal, the provost will forward the complete package to the president for action, along with a letter of intent identifying the university's obligations and responsibilities to the center or institute.
+If he/she approves the proposal, the provost will forward the complete package to the president for action, along with a letter of intent identifying the university's obligations and responsibilities to the center or institute and a draft charter outlining the Center’s functions and operations.
 The provost will strive to complete her/his determination within four weeks.
 The final decision regarding establishment of a center or institute resides with the president of the university.

-Normally a center or institute will be granted a charter that governs the operation of the center or institute for up to six years, renewable upon approval of the president or designee (see evaluation procedures).
+A center or institute will be granted a written charter that governs the operation of the center or institute for up to six years, renewable upon approval of the president (see evaluation procedures).

 III.
 ADMINISTRATION AND ANNUAL REPORT

 Each center or institute shall be administered by a director.
-The president or designee appoints the center or institute director, after consultation with the search committee and/or the advisory board, if any, and the associate vice president for research.
+The president appoints the center or institute director, after consultation with the search committee and/or the advisory board, if any, and the associate vice president for research.
 The director will:

 be responsible for establishing a vision and goals which support the mission of the center and the University;